 They have to make sure that the coding team develops a robust solution for the problem at hand.
-Staff software engineers earn around $143 178 per year in the United States.
+In the United States, staff software engineers earn around $143 178 per year.

-There’s usually considerable confusion between senior engineer vs principal engineer.
-However, it’s important to note that this level is a step higher into management.
+There’s usually considerable confusion between a principal vs. a senior software engineer.
+However, it’s important to note that this level is a step higher in management.

-At this position, more focus is directed on the company as a whole.
-While other tech specialists are responsible for providing solutions to the existing problems, a principal engineer defines these problems in the first place.
+In this position, more focus is directed on the company as a whole.
+While other tech specialists are responsible for providing solutions to existing problems, a principal software development engineer defines these problems first.

-At US tech companies, the principal software engineer salary is currently at an average of $157 704 per year.
+At US tech companies, the professionals in this role get an average salary of $157 704 annually.

 Now, these are the guys at the top.
 Their influence is well known and felt by the whole company and usually throughout the entire industry.

 Distinguished engineers have years and years of experience developing, launching, and maintaining numerous successful projects.
-According to Salary.com, they earn an average of $205 160 per year in the US.
+Salary.com says they earn an average of $205 160 per year in the US.

-So, when hiring a principal software engineer, consider someone who possesses a clear understanding of architecture and design elements that go far beyond the general technical area of expertise.
+So, when hiring a principal software engineer, consider someone with a clear understanding of architecture and design elements that go far beyond the general technical area of expertise.

-If your company is flexible enough to get remote principal software developers, you may also hire remote developers who will get the job done just as fine.
+If your company is flexible enough to get remote principal software developers, you may hire dedicated software developers remotely who will do the job just as well.